acumos/system-integration/docs/oneclick-deploy/user-guide.rst

   `NGINX Ingress Controller for Kubernetes <https://github.com/kubernetes/ingress-nginx>`_, and ingress rules for Acumos core components.

+In AIO/jenkins:

+* script to deploy Jenkins as a service under k8s, supporting solution deployment and security verification functions for the Acumos platform.

 In AIO/kong:

-* scripts and templates to deploy the Kong service as an ingress controller for the Acumos platform, as deployed under docker
+* scripts and templates to deploy the Kong service as an ingress controller for the Acumos platform, as deployed under docker or k8s

 In AIO/kubernetes: